nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 The “Notes” column will inform you if there are no student notes for a particular Student.
 </div>

-Adds a note to an existing student, overwrites any existing note.
+This command either adds a note to an existing student (overwriting any existing note) or deletes a note depending on the command format given, as further shown in examples below

 Format: `note STUDENT_INDEX note/NOTE`